cats-oss/Chausie/README.md

 Chausie is used and oprated in iOS applications.
 Aim for continuous maintenance and enhancement by members of [CATS ( CyberAgent Advanced Technology Studio )](https://github.com/cats-oss).

-If you need any help, please visit our [GitHub issues](https://github.com/shoheiyokoyama/Chausie/issues) and Feel free to file an issue.
+If you need any help, please visit our [GitHub issues](https://github.com/shoheiyokoyama/Chausie/issues) and feel free to file an issue.

 There are multiple ways you can contribute to this project.
 We welcome contributions ( GitHub issues, pull requets, etc. )